Red-stevo/System-programming/Question_10/procedure.md

         Update existing contacts and verify the changes.

     5.Displaying Contacts
-        Add, update, and delete contacts, then display the list to make sure any changes have been implemented.
+        Add, update, and delete contacts then display the list to make sure any changes have been implemented.